 How to Remove the Obstacles to Your Success

-I have been thinking a lot about discipline lately.
-Everyone knows you can’t succeed without it, yet few people seem to possess it.
+Discipline has been on my mind a lot lately.
+You can’t succeed without it, yet few people seem to possess it.
 So if discipline is a struggle, is it something you can learn?

 You might be surprised to learn that it’s simply focusing on a result you really want.
-In this sense, the key to discipline is goal-setting.
+In this sense, the key to discipline is goal setting.

 Whether you’re naturally a disciplined person or not, goal setting is a skill you can develop.
-Over the years, I have found that I can become disciplined in any area of my life by taking five specific steps.
-Whether it is trying to get in shape, maintain a blog, or develop a great marriage, the psychology is the same.
+Over the years, I’ve found that I can become disciplined in any area of my life by taking five specific steps.
+Whether it’s trying to get in shape, maintain a blog, or develop a great marriage, the psychology is the same.

 Step 1: Determine Your Goal

 Notice in Andy's definition that the key is in knowing what you really want.
 If you are going to succeed in whatever’s important to you, you first need to know where you’re going.
 You need to know what you want.
 You must be specific, and you need to be able to see it.
-Write it down and—while you are at it—add a “by when” date.
+Write it down, and, while you are at it, add a “by when” date.

-Here’s an example: I will lose 10 pounds of by December 31, 2016.
-I'll use this example for the rest of the post so you can see how the steps relate.
+Here’s an example: I will lose 10 pounds by December 31.
+I'll use this example for the rest of the post, so you can see how the steps relate.

 Step 2: List Your Reasons

 This is often the missing piece in both goal setting and discipline.
 You have to ask, Why is this goal important?
 What is at stake in my achieving it?
 I list both the positive reasons and the negative.